bradvin/wordpress-admin-bookmarks/README.md

 - `admin_bookmarks_post_types` – Scope bookmarks to specific post types.
 - `admin_bookmarks_untitled_label` – Customize the label used when a post lacks a title.
+- `admin_bookmark_feature-dashboard_widget` - Filter to disable the dashboard widget
+- `admin_bookmark_feature-quick-edit` - Filter to disable the quick edit feature
+- `admin_bookmark_feature-view` - Filter to disable the view feature
+- `admin_bookmark_feature-admin-bar` - Filter to disable the admin bar feature

 ## Installation